Verifiable secret sharing: Secret ballot elections

 If using verifiable secret sharing, n tellers will replace the single election administrator.
 Each voter will distribute one share of its secret vote to every one of the n tellers.
 This way the privacy of the voter is preserved and the first condition is satisfied.

 Reconstruction of the election's result is easy, if there exist enough k < n tellers to discover polynomial P.

 The interactive proof can be generalized slightly to allow verification of the vote shares.
 Each voter will prove (in the distribution of the secret share phase) to the tellers that his vote is legitimate using the five steps of the interactive proof.

 Round-optimal and efficient verifiable secret sharing

 The round complexity of a VSS protocol is defined as the number of communication rounds in its sharing phase; reconstruction can always be done in a single round.
 There is no 1-round VSS with t > 1, regardless of the number of players.
-The bounds on perfect and efficient VSS protocols is given below.
+The bounds on perfectly secure (not relying on a computational hardness assumption) and efficient (polynomial time) VSS protocols is given below.